kevinslin/kevin-blog/vault/blog.thoughts.2020-05-10-20200510_weekly_review.md

     - [John Locke’s Method for Common-Place Books (1685) – The Public Domain Review](https://www.notion.so/kevinslin/John-Locke-s-Method-for-Common-Place-Books-1685-The-Public-Domain-Review-77c03aeef67b4be294c68f13ae799fc8)
       > In general, the commonplace book would result in a wonderfully tangled mixture of reading and writing, where disparate ideas could be fruitfully thrown together onto the same pages, fixed together only by a formal method (and of course similar word roots).
   - Notes
       - Structuring information in a way that is easy to capture, reference and make connections from is hard.
 With physical constraints (eg. books and paper), people had to get creative to index and compress all that they cared about.
 In today's world of digital abundance, both from an information and tools perspective, people seem to have all but given up on trying to "manage information".
 Linear newsfeeds are great for dopamine hits and scrolling addiction but are hard to make use of when the moment has passed.
-But it doesn't [need to be this way](https://kevinslin.com/organizing/its_not_you_its_your_knowledge_base/).
+But it doesn't [[need to be this way|blog.pkm.2020-03-30-its_not_you_its_your_knowledge_base]].

 - When the status quo is "good enough"
   - Articles